Speakers

 United Kingdom

-Researcher in regenerative production and food resilience, focused on agriculture, climate, and transformation of food systems.
-His work connects science, sustainability, and innovation to strengthen resilient productive models.
+Researcher in regenerative production and food resilience, focused on agriculture, climate, and the transformation of food systems.
+His work connects science, sustainability, and innovation to strengthen resilient production models.
 He has contributed to initiatives related to food security and regenerative solutions for agriculture.
-His approach integrates applied research with systemic vision to address climate challenges.
+His approach integrates applied research with a systemic vision to address climate challenges.
 He brings a key perspective on regenerative agriculture and territorial resilience.

-Umar Muhammad Researcher in regenerative production - University of Greenwich
+Umar Muhammad Ph.D.
+Researcher in regenerative production – University of Greenwich

 Martha Cruz